cncf/tag-contributor-strategy/website/content/about/working-groups/deaf-and-hard-of-hearing.md

 Benefits for the hearing community:

-* Diversity and Inclusion: Greater diversity and inclusion, enriching the community with different perspectives and talents.
+* **Diversity and Inclusion**: Learn how to be more diverse and inclusive, enriching the community with different perspectives and talents.
 * Expanded Talent Pool: Access to a broader talent pool, including skilled deaf/hoh individuals.
 * Innovation: Diverse participation fosters innovation and creativity.
 * Education: Enhanced awareness and understanding of deaf/hoh issues and accommodations.